ARI SHAPIRO, Host:

 AMOS: The discovery of several arms dumps and the mounting evidence has embarrassed the generals.
 High-ranking arrests have caused tension between the government and the military.
 And lately, some Turkish commentators complain that the trials have gone too far - an attempt by the moderate Islamist ruling the country to discredit the secular army and silence the secular political oppositions, says Mehmet Ali Birand.

-Mr. MEHMET ALI BIRAND (Turkish television commentator): They are trying to push the opposition to this government into a corner, saying that - hey, be careful, you can be detained.
+ALI BIRAND: They are trying to push the opposition to this government into a corner, saying that - hey, be careful, you can be detained.
 So that's bad.
 It's getting too far.